-Over 8,400 physics bachelor's degrees were awarded in the class of 2015-16.
+🔿 Over 8,400 physics bachelor's degrees were awarded in the class of 2015-16.

-- have research experience." - · One-third graduate with a double major, many in math." · One-tenth start at two-year colleges
+laws research experience.
+One-third graduate with a double major, many monath-One finite mart at two-year colleges "

 Within one year of earning a physics bachelor's degree...